 In parallel to piloting new technologies and operating our networks across the world, we encourage in-house innovation by providing collaboration tools and promoting creativity and initiative in each of our employees around the globe.

-Our in-house Innov & Go encourages and rewards this creative energy.
+Our in-house challenge Innov & Go encourages and rewards this creative energy.
 Each challenge gives rise to more than 100 projects that are then shared throughout the Group for widespread adoption as best practices.

 With RATP Group we are also the industry leader in driverless mobility, with the world's largest number of passengers transported on automatic metro lines.
 We're also pioneering driverless shuttles.
 We're piloting the technology with the support of actively engaged organizing authorities in diverse places such as Paris, Boulogne-Sur-Mer, and Vincennes in France, and the University of Texas at Austin.